AndreNavarro/AndreNavarro/README.md

 <br>

-- 🔭 I’m currently working with Backend Developer Jr. at Bis2Bis.
+- 🔭 I’m currently working as a Backend Developer Jr. at Bis2Bis.

 - 🌱 I’m currently learning PHP, Node, React, React Native and some other techs.